 While TU cannot prevent the spread of the coronavirus, we are taking steps to reduce the risk of COVID-19 infections.
 Since most employees will continue working online, it is expected that they will refrain from coming to campus if they experience any symptoms of illness or if they have been exposed to COVID-19.
 Employees experiencing any health adversity should follow normal institutional protocols for sick-leave.

-In addition to dispersing the campus population, TU is contracting with a telemedicine provider for services that include an online/mobile triage questionnaire that can help to determine if a student needs to self-quarantine.
+TU has contracted with a telemedicine provider for services that include an online/mobile triage questionnaire that can help to determine if a student needs to self-quarantine.
 Archbold Hospital is a nearby COVID-19 testing center and the telemedicine doctors can refer students there for testing if necessary.

 +Plan for Containment to Prevent Spread of Disease

-Measures to prevent the spread of the disease, as explained above, include minimizing the risk of exposure by dispersing the campus population and regular monitoring by health care professionals.
+Measures to prevent the spread of the disease include regular monitoring by health care professionals.
 The front line for containment measure to prevent the spread of disease is in the cleaning regimen, which is codified in the NMRC COVID-19 Exposure Mitigation Protocols.
-National employees will focus on enhanced sanitizing and disinfecting of all CDC recognized touchpoints such as tables, doorknobs, light switches, etc. and exposure points, e.g. workspace surfaces, break areas, equipment, etc.
+National employees will focus on enhanced sanitizing and disinfecting of all CDC recognized touch points such as tables, doorknobs, light switches, etc. and exposure points, e.g. workspace surfaces, break areas, equipment, etc.

 Hand sanitizer will be supplied and available at every entrance to every building on campus.
 The university will also observe CDC case-notification protocols in the event that a positive test for the virus occurs on campus.